Outside of the Foot Pain [Lateral Foot Pain]

-- Can also use a walking boot.
+- You can also use a walking boot.

 - Transition into a surgical shoe after 6-8 weeks.

-This method of treatment usually takes at least 6-8 weeks of wearing a cast or a walking boot.
-This is then followed by a couple weeks of a surgical shoe or a stiff shoe.
+This treatment method usually takes at least 6-8 weeks of wearing a cast or a walking boot.
+This is then followed by a couple of weeks of a surgical shoe or a stiff shoe.

 Jones fracture healing time is faster with surgery.

-Why surgery over casting?
+Why choose Jones fracture surgery over plaster casting?